Spanish Words That Start With R

 • Radiante: Radiant.
 Ella se ve radiante hoy (She looks radiant today).

 Adjectives must agree in gender and number with the nouns they modify.
-For example, un coche rápido (a fast car) and una bicicleta rápida (a fast bicycle).
+Take this: un coche rápido (a fast car) and una bicicleta rápida (a fast bicycle).

 Spanish adverbs beginning with "r" modify verbs, adjectives, or other adverbs, providing additional information about how, when, where, or to what extent something is done.
 Examples include: